Recurrent Autoregressive Diffusion: Global Memory Meets Local Attention: Related work

-\paragraph{Diffusion Model with Memory} Although video diffusion models with scalable DiT framework have achieved impressive results on short video clips, full attention on long videos induces unbearable computation and memory burden.
-To generate long videos without global full attention, we need an extra memory mechanism, which can be categorized into \textit{context memory}, \textit{hidden state memory} and \textit{weight memory}.
-Context memory includes the work treating previous frames as conditions to predict subsequent frames in an autoregressive (AR) manner.
-With a limited context window, they either take recency bias for historical frame selection like diffusion forcing \citep{chen2024diffusion, song2025historyguidedvideodiffusion} and self-forcing \citep{huang2025selfforcingbridgingtraintest, cui2025self}, or through similarity-based retrieval like VRAG \citep{chen2025learningworldmodelsinteractive} and WorldMem \citep{xiao2025worldmemlongtermconsistentworld}.
-Another line of research compresses historical information into hidden states as memory through recurrent neural networks (RNN).
-The typical one by \citet{po2025longcontextstatespacevideoworld} adds Mamba layers before attention in diffusion models.
-However, the recurrent structure breaks the parallel computation along the temporal axis in original DiT architecture, leading to additional computation burden.
-The weight memory introduces inner-loop losses for updating certain weights to compress information into the memory by sliding over small chunks.
-For example, \citet{11095233} and \citet{zhang2025testtimetrainingright} incorporated Test-Time Training (TTT) blocks into diffusion models.
-However, the chunkwise sliding does not have overlap between adjacent attention windows, which requires the updated memory weights to fully carry the necessary historical information from previous chunks.
-This proposes an excessive demand on the memory capacity for information storage and retrieval.
-In contrast, our method is an efficient memory compression only for history beyond the context window, bridging the context memory and hidden state memory through framewise sliding for autoregressive generation.
+While scalable DiT-based video diffusion models have shown strong performance on short clips, applying full attention to long videos incurs prohibitive computational and memory costs.
+To enable long‑video generation without global attention, additional memory mechanisms are required, which can be classified into \textit{context memory}, \textit{hidden‑state memory}, and \textit{weight memory}.
+Context memory approaches treat past frames as conditions for autoregressive (AR) prediction.
+With a limited context window, they either adopt recency‑biased frame selection—as in diffusion forcing \cite{chen2024diffusion, song2025historyguidedvideodiffusion} and self‑forcing \cite{huang2025selfforcingbridgingtraintest, cui2025self}—or employ similarity‑based retrieval, such as VRAG \cite{chen2025learningworldmodelsinteractive} and WorldMem \cite{xiao2025worldmemlongtermconsistentworld}.
+Hidden‑state memory methods compress historical information into recurrent states, e.g., by inserting Mamba layers before attention \cite{po2025longcontextstatespacevideoworld}.
+However, the recurrent structure disrupts the temporal parallelism of the original DiT, adding extra computational overhead.
+Weight memory techniques use inner‑loop losses to update specific weights as memory while sliding over small chunks, as seen in Test‑Time Training (TTT) blocks \cite{11095233, zhang2025testtimetrainingright}.
+Since adjacent attention windows do not overlap, the updated weights must fully encode all necessary history from prior chunks, imposing high demands on memory capacity for storage and retrieval.
+In contrast, our approach performs efficient memory compression only for history beyond the context window.
+It bridges context memory and hidden‑state memory through frame‑wise sliding during autoregressive generation, balancing efficiency and long‑range consistency.